 Description and Outcomes

-The Associate of Science in Professional Studies program consists of a minimum of 90 quarter credit hours, including the standard general education requirements.
+The Associate of Science in Professional Studies program consists of a minimum of 90 quarter credit hours.
 Upon successful completion of the program, you will be awarded an associate of science degree.

 - Disciplinary Knowledge and Skills: Demonstrate mastery of fundamental concepts in a professional field of interest.